 So what can Buddhism offer the West apart from meditation?
 I don’t think there is very much.
 The Buddha’s argument that desire will inevitably cause suffering is weak unless we also believe in reincarnation.
 If this is our only lifetime, there are better ways to avoid suffering than retreating into philosophic detachment.

-Buddhism moral values such as nonviolence, friendliness and tolerance are hardly unique to Buddhism.
+Buddhism moral values such as nonviolence and friendliness are hardly unique to Buddhism.
 Every religion and civil society promotes them.
 Nor does Buddhism have better moral credentials than other religions.
-Buddhism has always allied itself to ruling elites and supported the status quo.
+Buddhism has always allied itself to ruling elites and gone to war when they do.
+Kublai Khan and other mongol warlords were Buddhists.
 Japanese militarism and Pol Pot’s spiritual cleansing of Cambodia both found support in the Buddhist idea of ‘No-Soul.’
-Nor is there any shortage of brutal religious wars in the history of Buddhism.
+(I.e. murder is not really a crime because there is ultimately no one there to be killed).
+The role of fanatical Buddhist monks in Sri Lanka and Myanmar today is no anomaly.
+Nor is there any shortage of explicitly religious wars in the history of Buddhism.
 Being Western-centric we just don’t know about them.
+Just google: Buddhist wars.

-Buddhism deserves respect as a religion and it has given its meditation practices to the world.
+Buddhism has given its meditation practices to the world.
 Other than that, its moral credentials are average.
 Its indifference to charitable works makes it less compassionate than Christianity or even Western governments.
 Its psychology is antagonistic to the individual.
 Its reliance on karma, reincarnation and a duality of body and mind make it quite unscientific.
 I am grateful to Buddhism for its meditation practices but I am happy to leave the rest behind.